zcash/zips/drafts/str4d-stratum/draft1.rst

   The second part of the block header nonce (see `Nonce Parts`_).

 ``EQUIHASH_SOLUTION`` (hex)
-  The Equihash solution, encoded as in a block header (including the compactInt at the beginning).
+  The Equihash solution, encoded as in a block header (including the compactSize at the beginning in canonical form [Bitcoin-CompactSize]_).

 Result: